Pediatric Brain Tumor Foundation Names Robin Boettcher CEO

-)-- The Board of Directors of the Pediatric Brain Tumor Foundation (PBTF) has named Robin Boettcher as chief executive officer.
+The Board of Directors of the Pediatric Brain Tumor Foundation (PBTF) has named Robin Boettcher as chief executive officer.
 She succeeds PBTF co-founder Dianne Traynor, who died last month.
+Boettcher, who begins her new role on Sept.
+10, brings extensive nonprofit experience, including leadership positions with the National Parkinson Foundation and the Leukemia & Lymphoma Society.

 Traynor worked closely with the board on the four-month national search.
 Boettcher, who begins her new role on Sept.
 10, brings extensive nonprofit experience, including leadership positions with two of the nation’s largest voluntary health nonprofit organizations.